ushham/Shut-The-Box/Numerical Tests.md

 ![12-Dice_2D](Images/12-Dice_2D.png)

 This graph shows some very pronounced spikes around the final scores  of 12, 23, 33, and 42.
 These spikes usually result from the highest tiles remaining open.
+Note that the y-axis is not uniform in each of the bar charts.

 ![Open_tile_probs](Images/Open_tile_probs.png)